Bridget Hanley: Early career

 Hanley began her acting career in San Francisco, where she worked days as a secretary at an advertising agency for $50 a week while auditioning for roles in repertory theater.
 When she landed the lead female role of Robin in a touring company production of The Trials of Arvid "Tickles" Yastrzemski, her weekly salary doubled.
-She played Robin for almost four years in theaters in San Francisco, San Diego, Los Angeles and Hollywood until Screen Gems signed her to a contract in 1966.
+She played the role for almost four years in theaters in San Francisco, San Diego, Los Angeles and Hollywood, until Screen Gems signed her to a contract in 1966.

 Screen Gems' publicity materials described Hanley as a "young Maureen O'Hara."

 Hanley's first credited TV role was in the sitcom Hank in 1965, playing Terry in the episode "My Fair Co-Ed".
 That was followed by credited appearances on numerous Screen Gems television series, including Gidget, The Farmer's Daughter, Love on a Rooftop, Bewitched, I Dream of Jeannie and The Flying Nun.
 While working at Screen Gems, Hanley met director/producer E. W. Swackhamer, whom she later married.
 She also made several pilots for Screen Gems, including her first lead role in the series Here Come the Brides.